tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 <img src="https://github.com/tsytsykvitaliy/digital-forensics-network-forensics-challenge/blob/Section-3-Draft/sip_2.JPG" />

 Now that we have an understanding of the forces at play during a VoIP call, let's look at how to analyze this data in Wireshark.
 As mentioned above, Wireshark has a section called "telephony" that enables you to analyze all of this data.
-To access it you go to the telephony menu and then select the VoIP option.
+To access it you go to the Telephony menu and then select the VoIP option.

 <img src="https://github.com/tsytsykvitaliy/digital-forensics-network-forensics-challenge/blob/Section-3-Draft/sip_3.JPG" />